 Different types of equine therapy for grief

-Equine therapy for the grieving process isn’t a “one size fits all” experience.
+Equine therapy for the grieving process isn’t a “one size fits all” experience because moving through the grieving process is different for everyone.
 Some ranches or equine therapy programs focus on horseback riding, while others focus on interacting with horses, but not riding them.
-Horse-centred tasks might include getting a horse to walk from point A to B without a lead rope, or picking up and cleaning each of a horse’s four hooves.
+Horse-centered tasks might include getting a horse to walk from point A to B without a lead rope, or picking up and cleaning each of a horse’s four hooves.

 Equine therapy for healing after a traumatic injury